Human Resources Office

 - STATE UPDATES: - MA COVID Information

-- EMPLOYEE ASSISTANCE PROGRAM - This is a stressful time for all of us.
-Click here for more information on your free, 24/7, confidential, short-term counseling benefits: Mass4You EAP Flyer
+- EMPLOYEE ASSISTANCE PROGRAM - No Cost, 24/7, confidential short-term counseling benefits: Mass4You EAP Flyer

 The Town of Brookline recognizes and values diversity as a vital characteristic of the town.
 Brookline celebrates the diversity of the community it serves and the individuals it employs, embracing the differences in race, color, religious creed, national origin, ancestry, gender, age, handicap, gender identity, sexual orientation, and military background.